kOaDT/encodr/README.md

    - Hash detection
 3. Based on your selection:
    - For encoding/decoding: Enter text and click respective button
+   - For Vigenère cipher: Enter text and provide an encryption key
    - For hash detection: Enter hash and click "Detect Hash"
 4. Additional actions:
    - Use "Copy" to copy the result to your clipboard